RikkuX491/phase-1-javascript-fundamentals-bonus-lab/README.md

 - Practice using the strict equality operator (`===`)
 - Practice using the `&&` operator
 - Use built-in objects like `Math` to accomplish complex tasks
+- Employ operators to perform arithmetic and assign values to variables
 - Concatenate strings with the `+` operator
 - Interpolate variables and other JavaScript expressions inside template literals